Battle of the Big Cross: Battle

-A detachment of the Westmeath Militia was stationed in Clonakilty under Lieutenant-Colonel Sir Hugh O'Reilly.
+A detachment of 220 Westmeath Militia was stationed in Clonakilty under Lieutenant-Colonel Sir Hugh O'Reilly.
 On the afternoon of the 18th, O'Reilly received orders that his troops were to transfer to Bandon, about 15 miles east of Clonakilty.
 Early on the morning of 19 June, the Westmeath Militia, equipped with two artillery pieces, were marching in acolumn when they were confronted by a force of 300-400 United Irishmen rebels, lightly armed and consisting mostly of local peasantry, at a local crossroads known as the "Big Cross" under the command of a man named Tadhg an Astna O'Donovan.
 Much of what we know of the engagement comes from local folklore or from the pen of Sir Hugh O'Donovan who is said to have appealed to the mostly Irish troops and United Irishmen among the Westmeath militia's ranks to join his party.
 He was instead met with gunfire, though the Westmeath militia's commanding officer Sir Hugh O'Reilly denied this happened.

 In the short engagement that followed, the United Irishmen who had few firearms were routed.
-The United Irishmen were also attacked by the Caithness Legion, a Scottish fencible regiment relieving the Westmeath militia in Clonakilty.
-Estimates of rebel casualties have varied from 50 to 100.
-They included O'Donovan, possibly shot in the back during an almost successful assault on O'Reilly's troops, who suffered few casualties after the battle.
+The United Irishmen were also attacked by the 100 men of the Caithness Legion, a Scottish fencible regiment relieving the Westmeath militia in Clonakilty.
+Estimates of rebel casualties have varied from 50 to 100 while O'Reilly reported the loss of only one sergeant and one private The reel casualties included O'Donovan, possibly shot in the back during an almost successful assault on O'Reilly's troops, who suffered few casualties after the battle.
 Yeomanry troops dragged the bodies of the dead United Irishmen rebels into Clonakilty town and left them in front of the town's market house for several days.
 They were later dumped in a local strand at a spot now known as the Croppy Hole, with their relatives recovering them afterwards.
 Public notices were placed, written in both Irish and English, urging the local people to yield up to justice their leaders and instigators, surrender all their illegal weapons, return to their habitations and resume their industrious employments.